theuggla/AT--uml-analysis-and-design/README.md

+# Andventures in UML
-exercises for object-oriented analysis and design with UML
+Excercises for object-oriented analysis and design with UML.